minvws/nl-rdo-app-ios-modules/Sources/HTTPSecurity/README.md

 #### Cryptographic Message Syntax

 Another implementation of the SignatureValidation Protocol is the `CMSSignatureValidator`, based upon the [Cryptographic Message Syntax](https://en.wikipedia.org/wiki/Cryptographic_Message_Syntax).
-Just as with the TLS certificate, we are very carefull with which certificates we accept for signatures.
+Just as with the TLS certificate, we are very careful with which certificates we accept for signatures.

 You can tighten or relax the check with the optional commonName,  authority key identifier, the optional subject key identifier and the optional serial number of the x509 certificate.